THE-ICE 11th IPoE Forum 2017

 IPoE Paper submissions are now accepted online through EasyChair, click here to submit your paper.

-Academic papers are invited on the IPoE (International Panel of Experts) 2017 theme ‘Scholarly excellence in the age of compliance’, with panel sessions focusing on the following sub-themes:
+Academic papers are invited on the IPoE (International Panel of Experts) 2017 theme ‘Scholarly excellence in the age of compliance’ and sub-themes:

 - National versus global accreditation – the challenges, the dilemmas and the future